korewireless/Super-Sim-Connection-Events/README.md

 ## License and Copyright

-The scripts and files in this repo are © 2021, Twilio, Inc. They are licensed under the terms of the [MIT License](LICENSE.md).
+The scripts and files in this repo are © 2021-23, KORE Wireless.
+They are licensed under the terms of the [MIT License](LICENSE.md).